 Who we Are

-Each semester we work with upwards of 35 youth, most of whom come to CNYC on their own terms but we do receive referrals from outside agencies such as the Young Offenders Program.
+Each semester we work with upwards of 35 youth, most of whom come to CNYC on their own terms but we do receive referrals from outside agencies.
 We believe that all youth should be able to access a safe spaces to develop workplace skills and further their education.

 Who We Serve